The best credit monitoring services make it simple and easy to monitor your credit rating, to protect yourself against fraud.

 Capital One’s service is definitely a helpful tool, especially for those who already have a Capital One account.
 However, anyone who is not a Capital One customer should still find this useful especially if they are not yet using any credit monitoring service.

 Reasons to buy

 One of the primary services offered by Experian is a free credit monitoring service.
 It does not require any of your credit card details during sign-up and comes with a number of really useful features that are not dissimilar to what the premium Experian plans have to offer.

 Users are given an updated Experian credit report along with their FICO credit score on a monthly basis.
-There is also the added feature Experian Boost, which adds your phone and utility bill payments to your Experian credit profile.
-This brings a potential add-on to your credit score.
+There is also the added feature Experian Boost, which adds your phone and utility bill payments to your Experian credit profile, potentially boosting your score.

-- Read our full Experian review.
+For more information, read our full Experian review.

-- Read our full PrivacyGuard review.
+Check out more in our full PrivacyGuard review.

 You get access to myFICO’s very own bureau credit monitoring reports.
 The credit monitoring it provides for each of the reports is not always available from competitors.
 You also get to have some wisdom on how you can work on improving your credit score with the help of its tools such as the credit score simulator.
 With myFICO’s FICO 8 and other popular versions of your credit score, you end up with a very extensive view of your score, formatted quite practically.

 Like many other competitors, you’ll also benefit from identity theft protection.
 This includes scanning different information sources like Blackmarket sites along with other databases.
 It looks for any cases where your personal information is present without your authorization.
 You can set up the service to alert you through the app, by email, or SMS whenever they learn of any illegal use of your information or identity.
 In addition to that, you also get identity theft insurance amounting to as much as $1 million, protection for a lost wallet, and identity theft restoration service available 24/7.